patevs/learn_flutter/docs/docs.md

 * [`sentry-dart`](https://github.com/getsentry/sentry-dart) Debug Flutter apps and prevent crashes across your entire stack.
 Flutter crash reporting and logging with a single view so you can identify, triage, and fix issues with maximum efficiency.
 * [`azure_application_insights`](https://pub.dev/packages/azure_application_insights) A Dart client to integrate with Azure's Application Insights service.
 * [`flutter_appcenter_bundle`](https://pub.dev/packages/flutter_appcenter_bundle) This plugin currently bundles AppCenter Analytics, Crashes and Distribute.
+* [`debug_log_console`](https://github.com/malikwang/debug_log_console) A draggable and hoverable panel to display the key info/log of app state, network requests, etc. The info/log can be copied or shared as file.

 ---